 About SnowEx 2023

-SnowEx 2023 is scheduled to take place in October 2022 and March 2023 at a few long-term study sites around Fairbanks, AK and on the North Slope of AK.
-The campaign focus is to collect snow measurements in boreal forests and tundra environments.
-The measurement objectives are SWE, snow depth, and albedo.
-The airborne sensors planned during this campaign are: active/passive microwave (SWESARR), lidar and stereoimagery, and hyperspectral (AVIRIS-NG).
+SnowEx 2023 took place between October 2022 and March 2023 at long-term study sites around Fairbanks, AK and on the North Slope of AK.
+The campaign prioritized collecting snow measurements in boreal forests and tundra environments, particularly SWE, snow depth, and albedo.
+Coincident airborne sensors during this campaign included: active/passive microwave (SWESARR), lidar and stereoimagery, and hyperspectral (AVIRIS-NG).
 Additional details about this campaign, including specific field locations and deployed instruments, will be published as they become available.
 All SnowEx 2023 data will be archived at NSIDC alongside previous SnowEx campaigns.